Kentucky Cerebral Palsy Attorneys

 Cerebral palsy is not a condition that is typically diagnosed soon after birth.
 In fact, in some cases, it can be years before the brain damage is discovered and a cerebral palsy diagnosis confirmed.
 This can make it difficult for families to know whether they have the right to seek compensation through a medical malpractice claim.

-In cases like these, your best option is to speak with a Kentucky cerebral palsy attorney at Wilt & Associates.
+In cases like these, your best option is to speak with a Kentucky cerebral palsy attorney at Wilt Injury Lawyers.
 We can carefully review the details of your case and the medical records associated with your child’s birth.
 If there was a breach in the standard of care, you may have a valid case.

 For example, perhaps the Kentucky obstetrician delivering your baby failed to take notice of the brain injury, misdiagnosed your baby, or failed to take precautions that could have prevented your baby from suffering brain damage.
 In this case, the obstetrician may be liable for your baby’s cerebral palsy diagnosis.
 Our attorneys can investigate every aspect of your case to determine the cause of your child’s CP and your potential claim in a personal and free consultation.